-Burger King faces lawsuit claiming Whopper too small
+Burger King faces legal claim Whopper too small

 Burger King must face a lawsuit that alleges it makes its Whopper burger appear larger on its menus than it is in reality, a US judge has ruled.